Femi3x/Setting-up-a-metasploitable-virtual-home-lab/README.md

-Now your metasploitable vulnerability virtual machine ready for you to practice penetration testing, vulnerability assessment, and exploit development in a safe, controlled environment.
+Now your metasploitable vulnerability virtual machine is ready for you to practice penetration testing, vulnerability assessment, and exploit development in a safe, controlled environment.